sharkdp/pastel/README.md

 cargo install pastel
 ```

-If you have Rust 1.35 or higher, you can install `pastel` from source via `cargo` using this repository:
+Alternatively, you can install `pastel` directly from this repository by using
 ```
 git clone https://github.com/sharkdp/pastel
 cargo install --path ./pastel